-Issues Corporate Services Development Services Facilities and Services 10.
+lss ues Corporate Services Development Services Facilities and Services 10.
 What job categories and positions are likely to be in surplus in the future?
 How will this be managed?
 Service review program will address any issues.
 Incrementally managed.
 Upskilling of current staff positions over time.
 Service review program will address any issues.
 Ageing workforce physical restrictions Service review program will address any issues.
-11. What retraining is proposed for the ageing workforce, particularly outdoor workers? resulted in increased reliance on technology these to perform everyday work tasks.
-This Basic word-processing Using the Internet Creating simple spreadsheets Writing professional emails Writing professional documents, forms Create Your future Seminar This half day seminar is aimed at mature we health - the seminar is a platform for creating participants explore where they are now and Benefits of the program include: Taking time to consider career and retine Being empowered to make positive chase Setting goals and identifying actions to Transitioning to retirement.
-Education Assistance Program This program supports employees who wou Program that will help staff: change; gths, interests and values; geer change; n. y skills have become increasingly important a y to get work done.
-Staff that traditionally did program focuses on developing the following and reports prices aged 45+.
-Based around a framework ng the future.
-It takes participants on a life jou d what career and retirement options lie ahea rement options in a structured framework; anges in the areas of money, career, relations not require computer skills now require g skills: of identity, money, career, relationships and urney.
-Guided by a seasoned facilitator, ad. ships and health;
+11. What retraining is proposed for the ageing workforce, particularly outdoor workers?
+Council's Career Development Program Council has an online Design Your Career Pr Work out whether it's time for a career cl Think through options that match strengt Consider alternatives to a complete care Implement strategies to make it happen.
+Digital Literacy Program The use of technology and computer literacy resulted in increased reliance on technology these to perform everyday work tasks.
+This p Basic word-processing Using the Internet Creating simple spreadsheets Writing professional documents, forms a ogram that will help staff: hange; hs, interests and values; er change; skills have become increasingly important a to get work done.
+Staff that traditionally did r rogram focuses on developing the following not require computer skills now require Create Your future Seminar This half day seminar is aimed at mature workers aged 45+.
+Based around a framework of identity, money, career, relationships ar health - the seminar is a platform for creating the future.
+It takes participants on a life journey.
+Guided by a seasoned facilitator, participants explore where they are now and what career and retirement options lie ahead.
+Benefits of the program include: Taking time to consider career and retirement options in a structured framework; Being empowered to make positive changes in the areas of money, career, relationships and health; Setting goals and identifying actions to create the future you envisage; Transitioning to retirement. their current role, retraining for a new role ayments, study and exam leave.

 Issues Corporate Services Development Services Facilities and Services 12.
 Has Council identified key position and skills areas where business succession planning is critical to achieving important strategic objectives?
 Are there strategies in place to address the supply and demand issues arising from this?
 Project management.
 Contract management.
 IT.
 Accounts.
 Governance.
 Changes to legislation in planning/building space.
 Potentially A1 Certification .
 Compliance (pragmatic operators) .
 Yes through the succession planning .
-13. What role can apprenticeships and traineeships play in addressing workforce demand and supply issues?
-Council recognises the value of entry level development positions in all areas.
-These positions include Australian Apprenticeships and Traineeships in the Vocational Education and Training Sector and Cadet positions in other tertiary sectors.
-Council has an Apprentice, Trainee and Cadet strategy which supports the identification of Apprentice, Trainee and Cadet positions during the Workforce planning cycle.
-This strategy ensures: • Opportunities for Apprentice, Trainee and Cadet positions are identified in line with future workforce needs. • The organisation's current and future capacity to provide a meaningful and supportive workplace learning environment. • Development and maintenance of relationships with key training providers and the Australian Apprenticeship Centres. • Fostering of an environment of mentorship between supervisors and employees. • Identified current and future skills needs can be addressed.
-Development Services: • Bringing new staff resources into an ageing workforce.
-Facilities and Services • Creating more entry level positions to increase manual labour availability. other tertiary sectors.
-Council has an fraince and Cadet positions during the uture workforce needs. e workplace learning environment.
+13. What role can apprenticeships and traineeships play in addressing workforce demand and supply issues? and Traineeships in the Vocational Education Apprentice, Trainee and Cadet strategy which Workforce planning cycle.
+This strategy ensuine Opportunities for Apprentice, Trainee and The organisation's current and future cap Development and maintenance of relation Fostering of an environment of mentorshic Identified current and future skills needs Development Services: Bringing new staff resources into an age nities for Apprentice, Trainee and Cadet positions are identified in line with future workforce needs. anisation's current and future capacity to provide a meaningful and supportive workplace learning environment. ment and maintenance of relationships with key training providers and the Australian Apprenticeship Centres.
+Ig of an environment of mentorship between supervisors and employees. d current and future skills needs can be addressed.
+Int Services: g new staff resources into an ageing workforce.